Yale-BIM/f21-assignments/assignment-3/README.md

 3D spatial transformations map 3D points from one `coordinate system` (or `frame`) to another.
 They are particularly relevant for robotics and 3D vision applications, where the elements of interest are in different locations in the world.
-For example, transformations are useful to know the position of the camera in the Robot shutter relative to one of its links or its base.
+For example, transformations are useful to know the position of the camera in Shutter relative to one of its links or its base.
 Similarly, 3D transformations can help infer the location of an object with respect to a camera that observes it.